userver: Kafka service

 class KafkaServiceTest : public kafka::utest::KafkaCluster {};

-To test kafka_sample::Produce we can use such technic:
+To test kafka_sample::Produce we can use such technique:

 UTEST_F(KafkaServiceTest, Produce) {